Mohammed-Farhan/Mohammed-Farhan.github.io/README.md

 * ### MICROSOFT | Future Ready Talent Intern (Nov 2021 - Jan 2022)

       Learned about Microsoft Technologies such as Azure Fundamentals, Developer and Github Basics.
 Build a Project on Covid-19 Tracker using ReactJS, Material UI, CSS, Microsoft Technologies and deployed it on Firebase.

 * ### 3G INSTITUTE OF RESEARCH & POLICY STUDIES | Data Analyst (Jun 2020 - Jul 2020)

       Data analyzing, Data visualization had been done on real time data and records are created for interpretation purpose.
 Assisted team in the projects expansion and getting better project results and in the creation of dynamic & static pages in the website development.
-Also worked on canvas, presentation and different social media platforms for data analyzing
+Also worked on canvas, presentation and different social media platforms for data analyzing.

 #
 * ### GLEAM TECHNOLOGIES | Web Developer (Jun 2019 - Jul 2020)

       School Management System was implemented which provides the facilities such as managing student details, fee payments, student reports and many more.
 This application was created using Bootstrap, HTML & CSS, JS and PHP.
 Created E-Commerce Website without the gateway functionality using HTML5, CSS3 and Bootstrap and developed front-end web applications using HTML/CSS, JavaScript & PHP.

 ---